DuckyMomo20012/air-tracking/README.md

 ### Connect IFTTT

-Follow [this tutorial](https://morioh.com/p/aa88d6059a8a) to create IFTTT applet and testing.
+Follow [this tutorial](https://morioh.com/p/aa88d6059a8a) to create an IFTTT applet and test.

 <details>
 <summary>Webhook service config</summary>